-Speeding crackdown on 20 Notts roads
+Speeding crackdown on 20 Notts Roads

-Mobile speed cameras will be in the following Nottinghamshire locations from Monday, December 19:
+Mobile speed cameras will be in the following locations across Nottinghamshire from Monday, December 5:

 * A60 Bellar Gate-Woodthorpe Drive, Nottingham;